yuyuz/FLASH/README.md

 **2. Install Miniconda**

-To avoid a variety of potential problems in environment settings, we highly recommend to install Miniconda.
+To avoid a variety of potential problems in environment settings, we highly recommend to use Miniconda.

 If you are using 64-bit Linux system (recommended):
 ```bash